KAUST-KSL/general/_training/OTP.md

-## Welcome to OTP installation
+---

-1. Use this
+Title: OTP installation

-2. Do this
+---

-3. Still working on it
+In progress